razein97/tauri-plugin-rusqlite2/README.md

 import Database from '@razein97/tauri-plugin-rusqlite2'; // Or the local path

 // sqlite.
-The path can be relative to `tauri::api::path::BaseDirectory::AppConfig` or absolute. const db = await Database.load('sqlite:test.db', [ 'path/to/ext_1',
+The path can be relative to `tauri::api::path::BaseDirectory::AppConfig` or absolute.

+//the pass field can be left empty to disable encryption. 'sqlite::test.db' const db = await Database.load('sqlite:pass:test.db', [ 'path/to/ext_1',
   'path/to/ext_2',
 ]);